nvim-telescope/telescope-hop.nvim/README.md

   extensions = {
     hop = {
-      -- keys define your hop keys in order; defaults to roughly lower- and uppercased home row keys = { "a", "s", "d", "f", "g", "h", "j", "k", "l", ";"} -- ... and more
+      -- keys define your hop keys in order; defaults to roughly lower- and uppercased home row -- shown keys here are only subset of defaults! keys = { "a", "s", "d", "f", "g", "h", "j", "k", "l", ";"} -- ... and more

   -- Highlight groups to link to signs and lines; the below configuration refers to demo